ArielLevineLabNINDS/SeqSeek_Classify_Full_Pipeline/README.md

 ### 2. Get the Data

 As the reference data object is fairly large, it cannot be stored directly on github.
-It's located on our [SeqSeek website](http://www.seqseek.ninds.nih.gov/).
+You can download it from our SeqSeek website [here](https://seqseek.ninds.nih.gov/data/classify/reference.rds).
 Don't let that bother you, though.
 The beauty of DVC is that it can run all kinds of steps as part of the pipeline, so the reference data will be automatically downloaded for you.
 Do note that, even after stripping out all un-essential information, it is still a large file at ~ 1.5 Gb.

 The query object can be any dataset of spinal cord cells that you provide.
 Move it into the data folder as well, and make sure it is called, apropriately enough, `data/query.rds`.
 Per the recommendations in the [Seurat vignette](https://satijalab.org/seurat/v3.0/integration.html), make sure your data has been normalised and variable features found, but not scaled!